XYIAN/cpt-example/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- Prisma team for the excellent ORM
-- Netlify for hosting
-- Neon for the serverless PostgreSQL database

 ---
 Built with ❤️ by [Kyle Dilbeck](https://github.com/xyian)